Nandor-games/JavaGeometryDash/README.md

 # Geometry Dash in Java
 Currently supports level editing for one level.
-You can edit the source code and build multiple levels fairly easily.
+You can edit the source code an d build multiple levels fairly easily.
 I just haven't built in a GUI support system for that yet.

 ## Controls